 After finishing my Las Cruces Public Schools hiking group's trip to Box Canyon, I set out to the Sierra de las Uvas for a quick afternoon incursion.
 Once again I was in the Bell Top Peak area, in this case directly below the mountain in a sinuous little arroyo that I'm calling Meander Canyon.
 This desert creek starts on the west side of Bell Top heading south and then makes a big turn to the east, where it begins its series of deep horseshoe bends.
 The stream is mostly cut through soft,gray ash tuff and whitish conglomerates, but toward its mouth it winds through boulders of denser rock( which may also be ash derived).

-Sometimes I like doing this quick little hikes with very specific itinerary, instead of long walkabouts.They're well suited to winter days, when you may not want to start hiking when the sun has barely come up and temps are still in the 20's.
+Sometimes I like doing these quick little hikes with a very specific itinerary, instead of long walkabouts.They're well suited to winter days, when you may not want to start hiking when the sun has barely come up and temps are still in the 20's.